 old time music throughout the day!
 And APPLEBUTTER AND HORSERADISH DAY

-Saturday in late September or early October from 9am - 3pm; Free admission.
+Saturday in late September or early October from 9 am to 3 pm; Free admission.

 CherryHawk Farm - apples, Cider mill (fresh apple cider made on

-the premises), porta-potties are available, picnic area (bring your own food), farm
+the premises), porta-potties are available, picnic area you may bring your own food, farm

 animals, school tours, group reservations